lexogrine/hud-manager/README.md

 You should include this file for a nice display in the HUDs tab in the Lexogrine HUD Manager, as it will be displayed next to its name.
 Recommended size: 64px x 64px.
 ## Technicalities

-Lexogrine HUD Manager uses, among others, Express.js for its REST API and GSI endpoints, `csgogsi`  `csgogsi-socket` for data parsing, joining the additional info about teams and players and listening for events such as end of round.
+Lexogrine HUD Manager uses, among others, Express.js for its REST API and GSI endpoints, `csgogsi`, `csgogsi-socket` for data parsing, joining the additional info about teams and players and listening for events such as end of round.

-HUD Manager exposes the port specified in settings as entry point for WebSockets, and sends `update` event that comes with CSGOParsed object, which definition you can find here: https://www.npmjs.com/package/csgogsi
+Lexogrine HUD Manager exposes the port specified in settings as entry point for WebSockets, and sends `update` event that comes with CSGOParsed object, which definition you can find here: https://www.npmjs.com/package/csgogsi

-In the background, HUD Manager also regularly checks if the port 3500 is taken, and if yes - it tries to see if a HUD in dev mode is running there.
+In the background, Lexogrine HUD Manager also regularly checks if the port 3500 is taken, and if yes - it tries to see if a HUD in dev mode is running there.
 If it does, it will show it in the HUDs tab and allow to use it locally as any other HUD.

 Local data is stored in a NeDB.js database locally at `%HOME%\hud_manager`.
 It includes config, teams, players and match data.